Site map

 Choosing the developer

-Upon committing to the development of the new vehicle, Russian space agency had to decide about the design of the future rocket and choose its manufacturer.
+Upon committing to the development of a new vehicle, the Russian space agency had to decide about the design of the future rocket and choose its manufacturer.
 During 2008, all major rocket "firms" competed for the role of building a future manned launcher.
-In the third quarter of 2008, the "system evaluation" of the possible architecture of the future vehicle was completed and several proposals for the rocket were apparently submitted to Roskosmos by Sept.
+In the third quarter of 2008, the "system evaluation" of the rocket's possible architecture was completed and several proposals were apparently submitted to Roskosmos by Sept.
 1, 2008.

 Although Roskosmos made no formal announcement on the matter at the time, unofficial postings on the forum of the Novosti Kosmonavtiki magazine indicated that the agency favored a two-stage launch vehicle, which would be developed by the conglomerate of TsSKB Progress in Samara, KB Mashinostroenia in Miass and RKK Energia in Podlipki (Korolev).
 TsSKB Progress would bear overall responsibility for the launch vehicle and its second stage.
 KB Mashinostroenia would develop the first stage.
 Finally, RKK Energia was expected to oversee the manned transport system.
 Thus, all key players in the industry would retain their traditional responsibilities and preserve their overall workforce.

-In an interview with BBC in March 2009, Aleksandr Chulkov, the head of the launch vehicle and infrastructure directorate at Roskosmos, said that the key factor determining the winner in the government tender would be the price tug.
+In an interview with the BBC in March 2009, Aleksandr Chulkov, the head of the launch vehicle and infrastructure directorate at Roskosmos, said that the key factor determining the winner in the government tender would be the price tag.
 He confirmed previous reports that the launch vehicle would have to be able to carry at least 20 tons and a maximum 23 tons to low-Earth orbit.
-Within Russian nomenclature, the new rocket would be classified as a "medium-lifting-class vehicle with increased payload capacity," or "RN SK PG," while vehicles classified as heavy lifters would carry from 35 to 50 tons into the low-Earth orbit.
+Within the Russian nomenclature, the new rocket would be classified as a "medium-lifting-class vehicle with increased payload capacity," or "RN SK PG," while vehicles classified as heavy lifters would carry from 35 to 50 tons into low-Earth orbit.
 Chulkov said that requirements for heavy-lifting capabilities within the manned space program would be met by the Angara family of rockets.
-Still, it was reported around the time, that the new rocket equipped with five standard boosters on the first stage instead of three would be able to deliver 35 tons to the low-Earth orbit, while another variation, including four standard boosters on the first stage and one on the second stage, could carry 50 tons.
+Still, it was reported around the time that the new rocket, equipped with five standard boosters on the first stage instead of three, would be able to deliver 35 tons to the low Earth orbit, while another variation, including four standard boosters on the first stage and one on the second stage, could carry 50 tons.
 Thus, as a family, the new rockets would overlap the capabilities of Angara rockets.

 Even more ironically, Roskosmos apparently favored the architecture of the rocket, which closely resembled RKK Energia's failed bid to develop the Angara family of vehicles in the 1990s.
 Known as Angara-2, the proposal featured three standard boosters on the first stage, equipped with an RD-180 engine each.
 At the time, the Angara-2 concept was rejected in favor of the architecture proposed by Khrunichev enterprise.